Sales rep development never happens in a silo.

 It involves deciding when and where to use the knowledge you acquire within the sales cycle.

-The best way to systemize information?
-Add a succinct reminder on a note or flashcard — something that Krysten does to improve her communication skills in discovery calls.
+To systemize information, add a succinct reminder on a note or flashcard.
+Krysten uses this method to improve her communication skills in discovery calls.

 For example, in her discovery calls, Krysten noted that potential customers aren’t only interested in using UserGems for pipeline generation but also preventing churn.
 So to be able to speak to these people’s pain points, Krysten created a card titled ‘churn prevention story,’ to remind herself of sharing a customer story where her team helped their customer save 53 at-risk deals in just ten months.